'Rata Wenuwen Hiru - Sahana Yaathra' - continues today (Video)

 The ‘Rata Wenuwen Hiru - Sahana Yaathra’ initiative that is being carried out on behalf of our people who are in need of assistance due to severe hardships they face with the spread of the Corona Virus, is being carried out successfully.

-Meanwhile, the public disinfection program implemented parallel to the ‘Rata Wenuwen Hiru - Sahana Yaathra’ operations and several other activities were carried out yesterday.
+Meanwhile, the public disinfection program and the provision of protective clothing and equipment, implemented parallel to the ‘Rata Wenuwen Hiru - Sahana Yaathra’ operations and several other activities will be carried out today.

-Meanwhile, the programme launched by the Hiru Media Network to protect elders who are at high risk of contracting the Corona Virus, continued yesterday.
+Meanwhile, the programme launched by the Hiru Media Network to protect elders who are at high risk of contracting the Corona Virus, continued today.
+Accordingly, the North Akanumadala Sahana Elders Home and the Galpatha Mapiya Sevana Home in Kaluthara district will be disinfected.

 If this service is required by an Elders’ Home, they can contact on 077 303 5930.

-The public disinfection programs being implemented parallel to the ‘Rata Wenuwen Hiru - Sahana Yaathra’ operations with the Sri Lanka Red Cross Society continues.
+The public disinfection programs being implemented parallel to the ‘Rata Wenuwen Hiru - Sahana Yaathra’ operations with the Sri Lanka Red Cross Society will be continued today.